OCA/e-commerce/website_sale_order_type/readme/USAGE.md

     product;
 3. Check that the created sale oder has the same sale order type that has been set in the contact.

+You can also set a sale order type on a website from the e-commerce settings.
+When configured, orders created from that website use the website sale order type instead of the contact sale order type.